-Through our undergraduate and graduate programs in advertising, journalism, media studies, and public relations, we conduct research and craft nonfiction stories across multiple platforms on such critical and global subjects as the environment, diverse cultures, and international issues.
+Through our undergraduate and graduate programs in media studies, journalism, public relations, and advertising, we conduct research and craft nonfiction stories on such critical and global subjects as the environment, diverse cultures, and international issues.
 We facilitate relationship building that entails respect for consumer advocacy, transparency, and civic engagement.

 By integrating theory and practice, we advance media scholarship and prepare students to become professional communicators, critical thinkers, and responsible citizens in a global society.